 Big 12 champ No. 3 Baylor beats No. 17 Oklahoma State 81-70

-WACO, Texas (AP) Jared Butler scored 22 points and No. 3 Baylor, fresh off clinching its first Big 12 title on the road two days earlier, beat No. 17 Oklahoma State 81-70 on Thursday to end the Cowboys' five-game winning streak.

-The Bears (20-1, 12-1 Big 12) seem to have their legs back under them after a three-week stretch without any games because of COVID-19 issues in the program.
-Their fourth game in 10 days came after winning in overtime at No. 6 West Virginia on Tuesday night for the school's first league title since 1950 in the Southwest Conference.
+Baylor (20-1, 12-1 Big 12) played its fourth game in 10 days since returning to action and was home after securing its first league title since 1950 in the Southwest Conference.

+“You want to be content with winning the Big 12, but at the same time you don’t want to lose a game,” Butler said.
+“It’s a hard line to maneuver in.”

 Matthew Mayer and MaCio Teague both added 19 points for the Bears, and Davion Mitchell had 12.
 Mayer had two baskets in a 9-0 run midway through the first half that put them ahead to stay.

-Freshman standout and Big 12 leading scorer Cade Cunningham had 24 points and Kalib Boone 10 for Oklahoma State (17-7, 10-7), whose winning streak was the longest active in the Big 12.
+Freshman standout and Big 12 leading scorer Cade Cunningham had 20 of his 24 points after halftime for Oklahoma State (17-7, 10-7), whose winning streak was the longest active in the Big 12.
 The last three wins had been against Top 25 teams, including over Bedlam rival No. 16 Oklahoma twice in three days.

-Cunningham was moving gingerly when he left the court with help in the final minute after colliding with Mitchell, who was called for the foul - before Oklahoma State was in the bonus.
+Cunningham, considered by most as the potential No. 1 overall NBA draft pick, was moving gingerly when he left the court with help in the final minute after colliding with Mitchell, who was called for the foul – before Oklahoma State was in the bonus.
+Cunningham didn’t return to the game but was able to walk off the court afterward without any assistance.

+“It happened right in front of me there.
+I didn’t see anything unusual other than stepping on a guy’s foot,” Oklahoma State coach Mike Boynton said.

+Boynton said his first and foremost concern was Cunningham’s future.
+After initially saying it didn’t seem that serious, the coach added that he wasn’t a doctor and didn’t want to give any information either way until after a medical evaluation.

 Teague missed a free throw for Baylor with 5:43 left, but Cunningham then had a turnover.
 Jonathan Tchamwa Tchatchoua got the steal, then Butler passed to Teague, who weaved through traffic inside for a layup.
 Teague then had a steal that led to a 3-pointer by Butler that pushed the lead to 69-60 with five minutes left.